 Common Pests: Borers

-The Osage Orange Tree, native to the central United States, symbolizes strength and resilience.
+Osage Oranges, native to the central United States, symbolize strength and resilience.
 This tree is renowned for its bright green balls, which are actually a type of fruit.
 These waxy-textured balls mature in late fall though are not edible, still a sight to behold.
 The wood of the Osage Orange Tree is distinctively yellow and is often used in furniture making.

 2. Oak Tree